Literature / Timeline

 The film features the following tropes:

-Morton's Fork: Lord Oliver orders François to translate "I am a spy" from French into English to prove that he is an interpreter and not a spy.
-If he refuses or translates it wrongly, he'll be declared a spy and executed.
-If he complies... it'll be considered a confession and he will be executed.
+- Morton's Fork: Lord Oliver orders François to translate "I am a spy" from French into English to prove that he is an interpreter and not a spy.
+If he refuses or translates it wrongly, he'll be declared a spy and killed.
+If he complies... it will be considered a confession and he will be killed as well.
 Which he is.